SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Arlo is great for homeowners and renters looking for indoor cameras that work with other smart home devices.
 Camera features include advanced infrared night vision, local backup storage, 2-way audio, and a wide angle lens so that you don’t miss a thing.

-Did You Know: Just having an indoor camera isn’t going to cut it.
+Did You Know?
+Just having an indoor camera isn’t going to cut it.
 If you want more robust security, we highly recommend SimpliSafe cameras paired with the SimpliSafe home security system.
 And right now SimpliSafe is giving away free security cameras to new customers.
 Find out more in our SimpliSafe pricing guide.

 You probably know Lorex for its super sturdy, tamper-resistant, and high-spec outdoor cameras.
 In fact, it’s one of our favorite outdoor camera brands.
-But did you know they have indoor cameras too?Well, Lorex is our top-pick indoor camera not because they have a super special camera that trumps all other options.
+But did you know they have indoor cameras too?
+Well, Lorex is one of our top-pick indoor camera providers not because they have a super special camera that trumps all other options.
 It’s far from that.
 We’d even go on the record and say that individually, Lorex’s indoor cameras don’t really stand out.
 What we love about Lorex though is that it offers cohesive security camera systems that can cover every inch of your house, both indoors and outdoors.
-Because the truth is, most people need more than just one indoor camera to protect their homes.With the sheer number of indoor camera options from Lorex, you have different choices for different parts of your house.
-Some Lorex cameras have privacy shutters for areas that might need a little more privacy sometimes, like maybe your living room couch.
-Others have super-clear video (up to 4K) and audio, which you can use as a makeshift nursery camera to watch over your little one.
-There are dozens of options, and you can usually incorporate them into one cohesive system.>> Related: Best 4K Security Cameras
+If anything, what makes Lorex cameras special is that some of them have the highest video quality on this list, up to 4K HD. >>Related: Best 4K Security Cameras

 A Lorex Indoor Camera